mienaikoe/ziyu/Chapters/2-6-Chapter13.md

     Thi nodded and said, "I like climbing, and mom wanted to know where I was when I did."

-    Kip smiled at him, impressed and thinking of Casra.
+    Kipnu smiled at him, impressed and thinking of Casra.

     He continued his questions, "Okay, so how do we even locate guardians?"